-Anosmia after head trauma refers to a loss of the sense of smell due to a brain injury.
+Anosmia refers to a loss of the sense of smell.
+It can be caused by a brain injury, amongst other causes.
 This problem is commonly overlooked by doctors during treatment, but it can seriously impact a person’s quality of life.

 You’re about to learn the different causes of anosmia after head trauma plus some treatments that can help you cope.